The Masters Review Novel Workshop

 Guidelines:

-• For this workshop, we are accepting works of fiction only, the first fifty pages or fewer of your novel.
+• For this workshop, we are accepting works of fiction only, the first fifty pages or fewer of your novel in progress.

 • All submissions must be double-spaced with one-inch page margins and use Times New Roman or Garamond.
 Please do not include front matter (i.e., title page, table of contents, dedication, etc.).